ccbiozhaw/MLevo/README.md

 ### Hardware requirements: ###

-This code required only a standard computer with any operating system and
+To run this code and reproduce our results, only a standard computer is required.

 ### Software requirements: ###